com-junkawasaki/rustate/README.md

 RuState supports integrating multiple state machines across different crates.
 While the examples below show direct Rust integration using shared memory (`Arc<Mutex>`, `Arc<RwLock>`), the **`crates/grpc`** crate provides an alternative mechanism for communication between potentially separate processes or components using gRPC.

-*(Project Maintainer Note: Add specific examples or documentation on using the `grpc` crate for inter-machine communication if applicable.)*
+*(Project Maintainer Note: Add specific examples or link to documentation within `crates/grpc/README.md` or `crates/grpc/examples/` demonstrating how to use gRPC for inter-machine communication.)*

 #### Design Patterns for State Machine Integration